lukamiletic95/papers/Trees clustering.md

 </div>
 <br/><br/>

 First and foremost, let us assume that the network is now divided into clusters.
 As presented in [9], nodes are clustered according to geographical proximity or some network-related metrics that refers to network proximity (e.g. round-trip delay or number of hops between nodes).
 [9] provides mathematical proof that only a small number of connections among clusters is required to keep the system connected.
+In *Figure #*, there are three clusters, *A*, *B* and *C*.
+There are also two types of connections:

+* ***Interclus***
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MzY5NzAxNSw2MzE2MjA1MDhdfQ==
+eyJoaXN0b3J5IjpbLTE0NTg5NjA5MzQsNjMxNjIwNTA4XX0=
 -->